-How can I find out about access arrangements for taking tests an exams for learners with a vision impairment?
+How can I find out about access arrangements for taking tests and exams for learners with vision impairment?

 A wide range of access arrangements exist to enable vision impaired learners to take national curriculum tests (SATs) and public exams such as GCSE and Scottish Highers.

-These include modified papers in accessible formats, extra time and the use of technology or human support.
-It is important that any access arrangements do not conflict with the nature and purpose of the assessment, so the rules around their use can be quite strict.
+Access arrangements must not conflict with the nature and purpose of the assessment, so the rules around their use are enforced strictly.

 Did this answer your question?